-- 1. Development of customizable floating point units: Adders/subtractors, multipliers, dividers. - 2.
-Sound Synthesizer: The Keypad and LCD display constitute the User Interface.
-The output can be generated by a DAC connected to a speaker. - 3.
-Powering (x^{y}) architecture using hyperbolic CORDIC. - 4.
-A game using an input interface (mouse, joystick, etc) and a VGA screen as an output interface. - 5.
-Design of a Microprocessor: Design the ALU, control unit, and instruction set.
-The User Interface is in charge of loading instructions and displaying results. - 6.
-LCD control with input data sent via an external interface (e.g.: UART).
-Example: Digital Banner on an LCD. - 7.
-Calculator for Fixed-Point Numbers: Keypad and Display. - 8.
-Color control using an RGB LED with PWM: Use temperature sensors, accelerometers, and switches to finely control colors. - 9.
-CAN Controller Architecture. - 10.
+- 3. Design of a Microprocessor: Design the ALU, control unit, and instruction set.
+The User Interface is in charge of loading instructions and displaying results. - 4.
+Sound Synthesizer: The Keyboard/Keypad and LCD (or 7-segment) display constitute the User Interface.
+The output can be generated by a DAC connected to a speaker. - 5.
+Architecture for a Neural Network - 6.
+Powering (x^y) architecture using hyperbolic CORDIC. - 7.
+A game using an input interface (mouse, joystick, etc) and a VGA screen as an output interface. - ✓ Example: Tic-Tac-Toe game using the keyboard and VGA display - LCD control with input data sent via an external interface (e.g.: UART).
+Example: Digital Banner on an LCD. - 9.
+Color control using an RGB LED with PWM: Use temperature sensors, accelerometers, and switches to finely control colors. - 10.
+CAN Controller Architecture. - 11.
 Architecture for basic Binary Morphology applications.